KeelanAnderson/PP3-Casino21/README.md

 - The Slack community.
 The help a student is able to receive from the other students is a really great tool to have.
 - To all at Code Institute, the videos and information I received helped me create my third portfolio project.
 - https://www.blackjackapprenticeship.com/how-to-play-blackjack/ for the details about the game of Blackjack.
 - https://www.youtube.com/watch?v=8QTsK1aVMI0&t=1447s this youtube tutorial was very helpful in my project especially in helping me to create my classes for the game to make it object-orriented.
+Some of the code in this tutorial was used in my project.
 - python libaries pyfiglet and pyinputplus which are external libaries installed and both used in my project for the intro and with handling invalid input in place bets function.
 - To Heroku for the live version of the deployed project
 - To Gitpod and Github where I coded the program and held this Repository